jpluimers/GExperts/Documentation/Readme.txt

   as the grep search and replace, source code parser (class browser, procedure list, etc.) have only very limited unicode support.
 The Source Export, Code Librarian, and basic editor experts should have full unicode support.
-  Shutdown optimiztions, removal of all known memory leaks, and other minor tweaks.
+  Shutdown optimizations, removal of all known memory leaks, and other minor tweaks.
 - Grep Search: There is a new regular expression engine that supports a large subset of the Perl regular expression syntax, etc.  Grep can now search files in ANSI, UTF-8, and UTF-16 formats in Delphi 2009.
 Note: Grep replace